icemanoftruth/theoperator/README.md

 Let it download (it should take a fraction of the time).
 Once it says "success" and gives you a >>> prompt, type /bye and hit Enter to exit the chat interface.
 The model is now cached on your PC.

 Step 2: Update the Python Script
-Open your Python script (e.g., operator.py) in your text editor and change these specific lines at the top of the file:
+Open your Python script (e.g., theoperator.py) in your text editor and change this specific line at the top of the file:

-Change the Model:
-Find OLLAMA_MODEL = "llama3:8b" and change it to:

-Python
-OLLAMA_MODEL = "llama3:8b"
 Set Your Channel:
-Find TWITCH_CHANNEL = "your_channel_name_here" and type your exact Twitch username in all lowercase (e.g., "ninja").
+Find TWITCH_CHANNEL = "your_channel_name_here" and type your exact Twitch username in all lowercase (e.g., "icemanoftruth").

 Step 3: Install Python Dependencies
 Open a fresh command prompt and run this command to install the specific libraries the script needs for transcription, audio loopback, and keyboard/mouse control:

 Bash
-pip install faster-whisper pyaudiowpatch pyautogui pyperclip Step 4: Calibrate the Chat Box Coordinates
+pip install faster-whisper pyaudiowpatch pyautogui pyperclip

+Step 4: Calibrate the Chat Box Coordinates
 The bot needs to know exactly where your Twitch "Send Message" box is on your screen so it can physically click it.